 Tree pawpaw forms a small tree with a short trunk and spreading branches, forming a rounded crown.
-Tree height and width at maturity is 15 to 20 feet, and trees will grow to 30 to 40 feet under ideal conditions.
+Tree height and width at maturity is 15 to 20 ft, and trees will grow to 30 to 40 ft under ideal conditions.
 Trees tend to send up root suckers, resulting in the formation of a thicket or grove of trees.

 Tree pawpaw leaves have a medium green upper surface and a lighter green lower surface.
 Leaves tend to droop, giving the tree a sleepy appearance.

-Flowers are inconspicuous, maroon to purple in color and 1 to 2 inches in diameter.
+Flowers are inconspicuous, maroon to purple in color and 1 to 2 in. in diameter.
 Pawpaws bloom in early May, just as leaves are developing.

 Fruit are borne in clusters of one to six, depending on the success of pollination.
 Fruit size and shape vary greatly.
-Fruit is from 2 to 6 inches long and is elongated or rounded.
+Fruit is from 2 to 6 in. long and is elongated or rounded.
 Fruit contain numerous medium- to dark-brown seeds resembling elongated lima beans.
-Seed size varies from pea size to 1 1/4 inches long.
+Seed size varies from pea size to 1-1/4 in. long.
 Fruit have a very thin green skin, which turns yellowish-black when ripe, like an overripe banana.
 Fruit ripen from September until frost.
 After ripening, fruit soften and perish rapidly.
 The flesh has a rich, sweet custard consistency and a strong nutty banana flavor.
 Fruit are high in food value, with more than 430 calories per pound.

 Pawpaws are relatively free of disease and insects compared to most cultivated fruits.

-Many different varieties are available including 'Davis,' 'Mango,' 'Mitchell,' 'P A Golden,' 'Sun-flower,' 'Taylor,' 'Taytow,' 'Wells,' 'Wilson' and 'Overleese.'
-In the early 1990s, there was a pawpaw variety trial at Tifton, Georgia.
+Many different varieties are available including 'Davis', 'Mango', 'Mitchell', 'P A Golden', 'Sun-flower', 'Taylor', 'Taytow', 'Wells', 'Wilson', and 'Overleese'.
+In the early 1990s, there was a pawpaw variety trial at Tifton, GA.
 'Overleese' was the best performing variety in this trial.
 The 'Mango' variety was selected from Georgia.

-Pomegranates may be damaged by unseasonably low temperatures in the fall, winter or spring and in mid-winter by temperatures below 10 degrees F.
+Pomegranates may be damaged by unseasonably low temperatures in the fall, winter or spring and in mid-winter by temperatures below 10 °F.

 Most growers prefer to train pomegranates into a multiple-trunk system.
 Select five or six vigorous suckers and allow them to grow.
 Pomegranates require some pruning each year, and unneeded vigorous shoots should be removed.
 The short spurs on two- or three-year-old wood growing mostly on the outer edge of the tree produce flowers.
 Light annual pruning encourages growth of new fruit spurs.
 Heavy pruning reduces yield, so be careful to leave adequate fruit-bearing wood on the tree while removing branches that may cross over or interfere with growth.

 Hardwood cuttings are usually used for propagation.
-Cuttings 8 to 10 inches long of wood ¼ to ½ inch in diameter are cut in winter from the previous season's growth and planted with 2 to 3 inches of the top exposed.
+Cuttings 8 to 10 in. long of wood ¼ to ½ in. in diameter are cut in winter from the previous season's growth and planted with 2 to 3 in. of the top exposed.

 Pomegranate leaf blotch or fruit spot are occasionally problems.